heheshang/AuroraPlan/Rust for Rustaceans.md

 vectors, you’ll likely want to use a raw pointer to the first element and then pass the length separately—the Vec::into_raw_parts method may come in handy for that.
-Foreign Function Interfaces 201
-For types that contain other types, such as structs and unions, you also need to deal with layout and alignment.
+- For types that contain other types, such as structs and unions, you also need to deal with layout and alignment.
 As we discussed in Chapter 2, Rust lays out types in an undefined way by default, so at the very least you will want to use #[repr(C)] to ensure that the type has a deterministic layout and